araeubig/Raspberry-Pi-Dashboard/README.md

 ## Use cases
 As already mentioned in the introduction, the aim is to use the Raspberry as a headless server (i.e. without a screen) and to place it in a DIN-compliant distribution board.
 There it should perform its service, installed with any system according to the user's requirements.

-In my case, I only need:
+In my case, I only need a 'lightweight' system with:
 - InfluxDB
 - Grafana